[Analysis] Europe should stop wars instead of refugees

 Some Libyans (not all) had asked for this, as they knew that after the death of Muammar Gaddafi, Libya was not much of a country anymore.

-When I visited Tripoli several times in 2012, I noticed there was no police and no arm to avoid possible conflicts.
+When I visited Tripoli several times in 2012, I noticed there was no police and no army to avoid possible conflicts.

 Libya also asked Europe for urgent help with the organisation of border controls, well knowing that the Sahara is a highway for trafficking arms and humans.
 But that help too came too late.